5 Things Craft Show Shoppers Shouldn’t See

 • Highlight a benefit your competitors aren’t – for example, many soap vendors sell “cold-processed soap” but not many vendors explain WHY that’s a benefit.
 If every vendor is advertising “cold-processed soap” and one vendor is advertising “Gentle skincare” or “Environmentally friendly soap” they will stand out to shoppers.

-At my first craft show, I gathered wicker Ikea baskets, plastic bins, a deep green jacquard tablecloth, and clear acrylic picture frames from around my home to use in my display.
+At my first craft show, I gathered wicker Ikea baskets, plastic bins, a moss green jacquard tablecloth, and clear acrylic picture frames from around my home to use in my display.

 You don’t have to spend a lot of money, but you should be strategic when choosing items for your display.